Skip to content

 climbing_stairs_dfs.rb

-Figure 14-3 shows the recursive tree formed by brute force search.
-For the problem \(dp[n]\), the depth of its recursive tree is \(n\), with a time complexity of \(O(2^n)\).
-Exponential order represents explosive growth, and entering a long wait if a relatively large \(n\) is input.
+Figure 14-3 shows the recursion tree formed by brute force search.
+For the problem \(dp[n]\), the depth of its recursion tree is \(n\), with a time complexity of \(O(2^n)\).
+Exponential order represents explosive growth; if we input a relatively large \(n\), we will fall into a long wait.

-Thus, subproblems include even smaller overlapping subproblems, endlessly.
-A vast majority of computational resources are wasted on these overlapping subproblems.
+And so on, subproblems contain smaller overlapping subproblems, ad infinitum.
+The vast majority of computational resources are wasted on these overlapping subproblems.

-To enhance algorithm efficiency, we hope that all overlapping subproblems are calculated only once.
-For this purpose, we declare an array mem to record the solution of each subproblem, and prune overlapping subproblems during the search process.
+To improve algorithm efficiency, we want all overlapping subproblems to be computed only once.
+For this purpose, we declare an array mem to record the solution to each subproblem and prune overlapping subproblems during the search process.

-1. When \(dp[i]\) is calculated for the first time, we record it in mem[i] for later use.
+1. When computing \(dp[i]\) for the first time, we record it in mem[i] for later use.

-2. When \(dp[i]\) needs to be calculated again, we can directly retrieve the result from mem[i], thus avoiding redundant calculations of that subproblem.
+2. When we need to compute \(dp[i]\) again, we can directly retrieve the result from mem[i], thereby avoiding redundant computation of that subproblem.

 The code is as follows: